yesco/minisquel/README.md

 select int.a, b, a*int.b from int(1,10) a, int(1,10) b where a=b

+External program quering (EXTENSION!)

+     select name from \"ls -1 |\"(name) file\n\

+This runs the command ending with a pipe character '|'.
+The output is parsed as CSV and used for the query.
+The columns (1 in this case) are named (name).

+If this is put in a script it can be queried like this:

+     select name from "./sql --batch --init Test/files.sql |"

+Here is another short-cut (EXTENDED!)

+     File: one2ten.sql
+     ---
+     select i from int(1,10) i
+     ---

+     select i from one2ten.sql o2t

+Basically, we're saying that a sql script (with one statement) *IS* a table!

+This means we have limited subqueries at least in the FROM clause.

 ## Performance?
 - actually, not too bad!
 - 22MB of csv w 108K records take < 1s to scan!